wesselvdrest/LAMAS-EpistemicRiddleSolver/README.md

 And of course the parentheses can be used to denote scope ( )

-The following are all valid propositions:
+The following are all valid ways of writing propositions:
 ```bash
 ~(p & q) | ~r & s
 ~(p & q) & r